open-horizon/SDO-support/README.md

 The software in this git repository makes it easy to use SDO-enabled edge devices with Open Horizon.
 The Horizon SDO support consists of these components:

 1. A consolidated docker image of all of the [SDO](https://software.intel.com/en-us/secure-device-onboard) "owner" services (those that run as peers to the Horizon management hub).
 It also includes a small REST API that enables remote configuration of the SDO OCS owner service.
-1. A script called `generate-key-pair.sh` to automate the process of creating private keys, certifications, and public keys so each tenant is able to import and use their key pairs.
+1. A script called `generate-key-pair.sh` to automate the process of creating private keys, certificates, and public keys so each tenant is able to import and use their key pairs.
 1. An `hzn` sub-command to import one or more ownership vouchers into a horizon instance.
 (An ownership voucher is a file that the device manufacturer gives to the purchaser along with the physical device.)
 1. A sample script called `simulate-mfg.sh` to run the SDO manufacturing components (SCT - Supply Chain Tools) on a test VM device to initialize it with SDO, create the voucher, and extend it to the customer/owner.
 This script performs the same steps that a real SDO-enabled device manufacturer would.
 1. A script called `owner-boot-device` that initiates the same SDO booting process on a test VM device that runs on a physical SDO-enabled device when it boots.